WorkshopDudes/ecmascript-workshop/src/08-generators/Readme.md

 ## Gang of Three

-There are 3 types of generators, namely: Iterators, Observers and Co-routines.
+There are 3 types of generators, namely: *Iterators*, *Observers* and *Co-routines*.
 I will describe them all below.

 ### Iterators